biyamuslim/ArtBlip/README.md

 3. Click the start button on tool bar of the Visual Studio to run the project.
 #### You will see this screen on the project.
 <img src= "ArtBlip/images/Capture.PNG"  width=400,>
-After login or signup you will see the main screen of the project.Further each section have CRUD operation.
+After login or signup you will see the main screen of the project.
+Further each section have CRUD operations.
 <img src= "ArtBlip/images/Capture2.PNG"  width=400,>
-By click on Artwork we will have this and can perform CRUD operation on it.
+By click on Artwork we will have this and can perform CRUD operations on it.
 <img src= "ArtBlip/images/Capture3.PNG"  width=400,>